 Getting involved couldn’t be easier when you’re at law school: in light of the threats posed to law centres across the country, more universities, like Liverpool John Moores, have been opening their own legal advice centres (LJM's is supported by LawWorks).
 Furthermore, many law schools now offer extensive pro bono programmes via associations with certain organisations.
 Cardiff Law School has the Innocence Project, for example, which deals with long-term prisoners who maintain their innocence and have exhausted the initial appeals process.

 At university level, student pro bono opportunities traditionally used to be more limited, as it was seen as too risky for inexperienced undergrads to provide real-life legal advice.
 But this is changing now as undergraduates are receiving more support.
-For example, Kent Law School's law clinic recently got one undergrad very closely involved with the case of a man from Afghanistan who won asylum in the UK because he was an atheist.
-You can go to studentprobono.net for a comprehensive list of opportunities at each institution.
+You can go to The National Pro Bono Centre for more information.

-If you hope to go to the Bar or become a solicitor specialising in any contentious area of law then you should seriously consider becoming a ratified member of the FRU, a charity founded in 1972 to provide legal advice, case preparation and advocacy for people who aren’t able to claim legal aid.
+If you hope to go to the Bar or become a solicitor specialising in any contentious area of law, then you should seriously consider becoming a ratified member of the Free Representation Unit (FRU), a charity founded in 1972 to provide legal advice, case preparation and advocacy for people who aren’t able to claim legal aid.